-For the telephone number to call, see the contact numbers for your region.
+For the telephone number to call for your region, see Contacting Dell

-- 2. Include a copy of the invoice and a letter describing the reason for the return. - 3.
-Include a copy of the Diagnostics Checklist indicating the tests you have run and any error messages reported by the Dell Diagnostics. - 4.
+- 2. Include a copy of the invoice and a letter describing the reason for the return. - Include a copy of the Diagnostics Checklist (see Diagnostics Checklist), indicating the tests that you have run and any error messages reported by the Dell Diagnostics (see Dell Diagnostics). - 4.
 Include any accessories that belong with the item(s) being returned (power cables, software floppy disks, guides, and so on) if the return is for credit. - 5.
 Pack the equipment to be returned in the original (or equivalent) packing materials.

-You are responsible for paying shipping expenses.
-You are also responsible for insuring any product returned, and you assume the risk of loss during shipment to Dell.
+You are responsible for insuring any product returned, and you assume the risk of loss during shipment to Dell.
 Collect On Delivery (C.O.D.) packages are not accepted.